spicydonkey/cellml-ga/devlog.md

 ##### Expected behaviour
-INFINITE-valued genomes are appropriately labelled *invalid* and tagged with \* in population feedback
+INFINITE-valued genomes are appropriately labelled *invalid* and tagged with \* in population feedback INFINITE-valued genomes should be *weeded-out* as the generation passes, since the gene-pool selection ignores invalid genomes and gives less weighting for higher fitness

 ##### Test files
   * 6-0-inf.xml